tinymce/tinymce-docs/quick-start.md

 When the `form` is submitted the TinyMCE editor mimics the behavior of a normal HTML `<textarea>` during a form `post`.
 No additional configuration is required.

-Adn that's all there is to it!
+And that's all there is to it!

 `*` If you are using our CDN install [see these notes] about using external plugins, custom languages and TinyMCE versions available via the CDN.